 Scaling Async Lease Parsing Pipelines with Celery and Redis

-Commercial and residential lease abstraction pipelines routinely ingest heterogeneous documents: multi-page PDFs with embedded financial tables, scanned addenda with inconsistent headers, and DOCX files containing tracked changes.
-Synchronous parsing architectures collapse under peak leasing seasons because clause extraction, OCR fallbacks, and field normalization introduce unpredictable latency.
-Decoupling ingestion from extraction using Celery and Redis enables horizontal scaling, strict SLA adherence, and deterministic retry behavior.
-This guide details production-grade configuration, idempotent task routing, and lease-specific validation logic for real estate property management workflows.
+Commercial and residential abstraction pipelines ingest heterogeneous documents: multi-page PDFs with embedded financial tables, scanned addenda with inconsistent headers, and DOCX files carrying tracked changes.
+Clause extraction, OCR fallbacks, and field normalization each introduce unpredictable latency, so a synchronous architecture collapses during peak leasing season.
+Celery and Redis decouple ingestion from extraction, enabling horizontal scaling across many worker nodes while holding strict SLA adherence and predictable retry behavior.

-Redis serves as both the message broker and result backend, but default configurations fail under sustained lease document loads.
-Lease parsing tasks carry large payloads (base64-encoded documents, extracted text chunks, and OCR confidence scores), which quickly exhaust default Redis memory limits and cause connection pool starvation.
-Proper memory management is foundational to maintaining throughput in high-volume Parsing & Extraction Workflows.
+Redis serves as both message broker and result backend, but defaults fail under sustained lease loads.
+Tasks carry large payloads — base64 documents, extracted text chunks, OCR confidence scores — which exhaust default memory limits and starve the connection pool.
+The noeviction policy is non-negotiable: dropping pending tasks during a memory spike corrupts abstraction timelines and silently loses leases.

 # redis.conf